Qubitdyne/otp-ascii/README.md

 One-Time Pad ASCII Graph Utilities

 ## otp-ascii-gen
-One-time Pad ASCII Quaternion Based Graph Generator
+One-time Pad ASCII Quaternion Based Graph Generator.
+A pad represents a base 94 six-dimensional matrix space of index planes ab, cd, ac, bd, i, j, and k.
+There are also three additional base 10 number sequences encoded into indexes xn, xy, and nn.
+20 pregenerated pseudorandom keys of base 94 and four SHA 512/256 hashes are also provided.

 Keys 00, 01, 02, ..., 19: Pseudorandom ASCII Character Sequences 33 to 126, 94 characters in length